 Dates are subject to change.

-Student Team – Competing teams should consist of at least one and no more than five degree-seeking college students who are enrolled part-time (minimum of 6 credit hours) or full-time in a semester during the competition year.
+Student Team – Competing teams should consist of at least one and up to five degree-seeking college students who are enrolled part-time (minimum of 6 credit hours) or full-time in a semester during the competition year.
 In general, a member of the student team should be CEO, COO, or President of the venture, or members of the student team should occupy 50% or more of the functional area management positions that report directly to the CEO, COO, or President.

 Ownership – The student team must have a minimum of 20% ownership in the venture.

 Control – The student team must control a minimum of 51% of the venture’s voting rights.

 Revenue – Revenue is one form of validation for a successful venture.
 However, if revenues are excessive, TBMC organizers will determine if a team is still eligible to participate in the competition.